-- There are only two policy instruments, linear tax on earnings τ on lump-sum transfers T ≥ 0 (and this is important). - The budget constraint of each agent is
+- There are only two policy instruments, linear tax on earnings τ on lump-sum transfers $T \ge 0$ (and this is important). - The budget constraint of each agent is

-$$c^i \le (1-\tau)l^i + T,$$
+$$c^i \leq (1-\tau)I^i + T,$$

 - The real wage is exogenous and normalized to 1. - Individual productivity differs, such that the individuals have different amounts of "effective time" available.
 That is, individuals are subject to the "time constraint"